-The best RPGs you can play in 2021 with all that time inside
+The best RPGs: The best role-playing games you can play in 2021

 This version of Hyrule is enormous and littered with secrets ready for the player to uncover, and best of all, everything is accessible.
 Breath of the Wild lets you climb up, quite literally, anything you set your eyes on whether it’s a snowy mountain peak in the distance or an island in the middle of the sea.

 Beneath the surface, there lies a story you must solve yourself by piecing together Link’s forgotten memories 100 years after he awakes, driving you forward to solve the mystery.
-Its fresh mechanics, gear management system, puzzle-solving and sense of exploration make this game a must-play in the Zelda franchise.
+Its fresh mechanics, gear management system, puzzle-solving, and sense of exploration make this game a must-play in the Zelda franchise.
+Widely regarded as one of the best RPGs of all time, and for good reason.

 Persona 5 Royal